GiriAakula/Subtitle-Nametagging-VBA-Macro/README.md

 Step 5: Now open the SRT file by using Microsoft Word.<br>
 Step 6: Go to view --> Macros --> View Macros ---> Click on Giri and Select Run.<br>

-If you have any queries you contact me through www.giriaakula.com
+If you have any queries you can find me at www.giriaakula.com